 Connemara National Park is a big area of land in West Ireland and one of the most popular places to visit in Ireland and one of the most popular things to do in West Ireland.
 The scenery here is very mountainous and rugged with lots of lakes.
 You can drive through it taking in the beauty surrounding you, stopping when you feel like it to take pictures and have a walk, and you can go to the main visitor centre and walk a suggested walking route around the Connemara National Park which is what I did.

 There are 3 walks available ranging from 30 minutes to 90-120 minutes, I did the Lower Diamond Hill Walk which was 3km and took about 45 minutes, it wasn’t particularly strenuous but it gave amazing views from a high part of the mountain overlooking the lakes and countryside.

-Kylemore Abbey is an iconic place to visit in Ireland, it’s a 10-15 minute drive from the Connemara National Park visitor centre so if you visit one you should visit both.
+Kylemore Abbey is an iconic place to visit in Ireland and one of the best places to see in Ireland.
+It’s a 10-15 minute drive from the Connemara National Park visitor centre so if you visit one you should visit both.
 Kylemore Abbey was built in the 1800s and it’s had a lot of love, care and money put into it.
 It’s been a hotel and a girls school and experienced a fire or two that could have ruined the castle but luckily didn’t.